Barhakhari/barhakhari.github.io/faq.md

 - Learn words associated with Nepali alphabets.
 - Switch between **Assistive Mode** and **Manual Mode** for alphabet tracing.
 - Adjust background sound and volume settings from the settings screen.
+- Play a quiz game with alphabets and animal sounds.
+- Play other fun game.
+- Enjoy watching youtube videos of kids nepali rhymes.
+- Enjoy free sketching and free writing canvas.

 ---